Vast342/Clarity/README.md

   2. Magic bitboards as a backup for non-bmi2 CPUs

 Search:
-  1. NMP
-  2. I am working on the list of ideas
+  1. I am working on the list of ideas

 Evaluation:
   1. Passed pawns